-- The U.S. Census Bureau defines rural areas as regions outside of urban areas with a population of 2,500 or more. - According to the U.S. Census Bureau definition, 19 percent of the nation's residents live in rural areas approximately 60 million people. - The nation's rural areas account for 97 percent of America's land area and are home to the vast majority of the nation's 2.2 million farms. - America's rural population, which had declined slightly from 2010 to 2016, increased in 2017, adding an additional 33,000 people.
-The modest rebound in rural population is likely a result of increased employment and declining poverty. - The number of jobs in rural America increased by 370,000 from 2013 to 2017, and the rural unemployment rate has decreased steadily from 10.3 percent in 2010 to 4.4 percent in 2017. - The rural poverty rate, which is the percentage of people making below the amount of money deemed necessary to have a basic standard of living, has decreased from 18.4 percent in 2013 to 16.4 percent in 2017. - America's rural economy is far more reliant on goods production, which includes farming, forestry, fishing, mining and energy extraction, and manufacturing, than is the nation's urban economy. - Many of the transportation challenges facing rural America are similar to those in urbanized areas.
+- The U.S. Census Bureau defines rural areas as regions outside of urban areas with a population of 2,500 or more. - According to the U.S. Census Bureau definition, 19 percent of the nation's residents live in rural areas approximately 60 million people.

+- The nation's rural areas account for 97 percent of America's land area and are home to the vast majority of the nation's 2.2 million farms. - America's rural population, which had declined slightly from 2010 to 2016, has since increased, adding an additional 54,000 people from 2016 to 2018.
+The modest rebound in rural population is likely a result of increased employment and declining poverty. - The rural poverty rate, which is the percentage of people making below the amount of money deemed necessary to have a basic standard of living, decreased from 18.5 percent in 2013 to 16.1 percent in 2018. - America's rural economy is far more reliant on goods production, which includes farming, ranching, forestry, fishing, mining and energy extraction, and manufacturing, than is the nation's urban economy. - Many of the transportation challenges facing rural America are similar to those in urbanized areas.
 However, rural residents tend to be more heavily reliant on their limited transportation network - primarily rural roads and highways - than their counterparts in urban areas.
-Residents of rural areas often must travel longer distances to access education, employment, retail locations, social opportunities and health services. - Nineteen percent of the rural population is 65 years or older, compared to 15 percent in urban areas. - The movement of retiring baby boomers to rural America is likely to continue in the future as aging Americans seek out communities that offer affordable housing, small-town quality of life and desirable natural amenities, while often located within a short drive of larger metropolitan areas.

-- The amount of rural tourism in a region is tied partly to the level of highway access.
-Eighty-six percent of trips taken by Americans to visit rural areas are for leisure purposes. - Popular tourism activities in rural America include hiking, golfing, biking, hunting, fishing and water sports.
+Residents of rural areas often must travel longer distances to access education, employment, retail locations, social opportunities and health services. - The rural U.S. population is older than the nation as a whole, with an average age in rural areas of 49 years, compared to 46 in urban areas. - The movement of retiring baby boomers to rural America is likely to continue in the future as aging Americans seek out communities that offer affordable housing, small-town quality of life and desirable natural amenities, while often located within a short drive of larger metropolitan areas. - Popular tourism activities in rural America include hiking, golfing, biking, hunting, fishing and water sports.
 Rural areas are also home to beaches, national and state parks, wineries, orchards and other national amenities.